Emotionally Focused Couples Therapy (or EFT) is simply the most effective model for lasting relational change.

 If you and your partner do not have the same goal for therapy, this isn't a good format for you.
 In other words, if one partner wants to work on the marriage and the other doesn't - an intensive isn't the place to decide if you want to work on the marriage.
 When a couple has the same goal, an intensive can be very rewarding.

 If being in the same room for a long time is too triggering (potential trauma reaction) or you haven't been able to be in the same space without being civil in a period of time - this format will not be productive.

-If there is active domestic violence, this (or any couple therapy) is not an option.
-Please visit this site for a definition of DV.
+If there is active intimate partner violence, this (or any couple therapy) is not an option.
+Please visit this site for more information about intimate partner violence.

 If after reading these bullet points, you're unsure if you're a good fit for the intensive, please call (615.594.2830) or email me (firstname.lastname@example.org).
 I'm happy to help assess if this is a good time for you to engage in this format of counseling.
 If it's not, I'm also happy to help you find resources for other help.

 As with any psychotherapy, results are not guaranteed.

 If you are coming from out of town, all ethical and legal guidelines for providing services are under my license in the state of Tennessee (includes but not limited to HIPAA, confidentiality, reporting abuse, etc).
 Allegations or evidence of abuse is to be reported both in the state that you reside and possibly in TN (where services are provided).